linzhiq/cis189-project/RESULTS.md

 0.5	|25|	16|	36|
 1	|25	|19|	36|

-Num tasks is maximized first, as expected.
+Num tasks is immediately maximized, followed by total priority.
+Load span (third column) doesn't change though we suspect not enough time was given to allow the solver to start optimizing it.